sikorka/raft/README.md

 ENV
 ---
+Tested on:

+ - Mac OSX El Capitan and
+ - Microsoft Windows 8.1 (without report generation though)

-Tested on Mac OSX El Capitan so if you have it that's great!
+So if you have one that's great!
-(It might work on other platforms but was not tested with any.)
+(It might work on other platforms but was not tested.)

 Anyhow here is what you need on Mac: